 Three quarters of Viennese hospital doctors with high workloads

-75 percent of hospital doctors in Vienna complain about a high or very high workload.
-Three quarters are “permanently burdened,” said Vienna Medical Association Vice President Stefan Ferenci on Tuesday about the current survey.
+75 percent of hospital doctors in Vienna complain regarding a high or very high workload.
+Three quarters are “permanently burdened,” said Vienna Medical Association Vice President Stefan Ferenci on Tuesday regarding the current survey.
 The biggest factor is the lack of staff in nursing, followed by bureaucratic activities.
 The Medical Association demanded better framework conditions from the Viennese politicians.
 Ferenci warned that when a medic is overtired, they are more likely to make mistakes.

 The results are “anything but encouraging, even from the point of view of the social researcher,” emphasized Peter Hajek by the Institute Public Opinion Strategies, which commissioned the survey.
 Among the 41 percent of Viennese hospital doctors who rate their workload as very high were 40 to 49 year olds and full-time employees, he reported.